Welcome! I

 click here.

-A list of my recent seminar and conference activity (2010-); for selected activity previous to 2010 click here.
+A list of my conference activities and related topics (2010-); for selected activity previous to 2010 click here.

 Links for visitors: